viviandotdev/ObsidianVault/+ Encounters/what are your views on romantic relationships?.md

-I don't like all the expectation of being in a relationship, I don't like the idea of someone liking me because o
+I don't like all the expectation of being in a relationship, I don't like the idea of someone liking me because they are physically attracted to me, I want to be liked for the way that they make me feel not